Isotopy and equivalence of knots in 3-manifolds: Introduction

 Clearly, inner automorphisms are class preserving.
 Grossman introduced Property A in~\cite{Gr75} and showed that free groups and surface groups have Property A. She then used this to prove that the outer automorphism groups of free groups and surface groups are residually finite.

-After Grossman's work, Property A has been shown to hold when a group exhibits some degree of hyperbolicity.
+Although infinite groups without Property A have been constructed (see e.g.~\cite{Segal, KimZhou}), Property A has been shown to hold when a group exhibits some degree of hyperbolicity.
 First, Neshchadim proved that non-trivial free products have Property A~\cite{Neshchadim:1996}.
 This was greatly generalized by Minasyan--Osin to the setting of relatively hyperbolic groups, who in fact showed that for such groups any automorphism that preserves normal subgroups is inner~\cite{MO10}.
 Most recently, Antol\'in--Minasyan--Sisto~\cite{AMS2016} further extended the results of~\cite{MO10} to commensurating endomorphisms of acylindrically hyperbolic groups.

 We prove the following result, which completes the proof of Theorem~\ref{thm:irred-rigid}.

 \begin{theorem} Let $M$ be a closed, orientable $3$-manifold.
 Then $\pi_1(M)$ has Property~A. \end{theorem}